 Indian street eats – Delhi Streets

 Delhi Streets offers Indian thali and street chaat in the style of markets – traditional and full of flavour.
-Keep it to a round $20 with the special thali.
-You’ll get to try three different curries.
-All the classics are covered (butter chicken, beef vindaloo, lamb madras) plus rice, naan, pappadums and pickles.
+Keep it to a round $20 with the vegetarian thali.
+You’ll get to try two different curries plus rice, naan, pappadums and pickles.
 Or nibble your way through pani puri, samosas and more on the stacked chaat platter.
-It’s $45 for two, that’s just $22.50 each!
+It’s $35 for two, that’s just $17.50 each!

 Retro burgers – Royal Stacks